Boberkraft/minesweeper-solver/README.md

     b = 0

 Answer:
-e and b are not a mine.
+e and b are not mines.
 ```